Lifetime Achievement Award

 - Outstanding leadership in shaping the field of health care ethics in Canada

 - Primary consideration will be given to nominees whose major contributions have occurred in the Canadian context

-Any member of the CBS may nominate an individual for the award.
-Nominees need not be members of the CBS.
+Any member of the CBS may nominate an individual for either of the two awards.
 Nominations should be in the form of a letter demonstrating how the nominee matches the stated criteria.
 At least three letters of support should accompany the nomination.

 Past Award Recipients